Harold Stansfield: Career

-Born in Ardwick, Manchester, Stansfield first played for the short lived Berrys football club in Lancashire.
-He then joined Preston North End and was at the club till 1902 when it was recorded that he joined Stockport County.
+Born in Ardwick, Manchester, Harold Stansfield first played for amateur side Fallowfield FC (Manchester).
+He next played for the short lived Berry's Association football club in Lancashire.
+Following this he joined Preston North End for a season before the first of two stints at Stockport County.
+He joined Lancashire League side Wigan United for one season (1901/02) leaving as the top scorer.
+In the summer of 1902 it was recorded that he joined Stockport County. for the second time.

 After Stockport County failed to secure re-election to the Football League Stansfield chose instead to sign for Tottenham Hotspur in 1904.
 Stansfield debut for Tottenham was also the first game of the 1904–05 season, where Spurs played at home to Fulham and lost 1–0.
 Stansfield played regularly in the that season, but the following season he played more of a reserve.
 In all competitions and friendlies Stansfield played a total of 98 games, scoring 16 times.

 Luton Town signed Stansfield in 1908 where he played far more games recording a total of 154 appearances and scoring 28 times for the club.
 He stayed at the club till he moved to Bristol Rovers in 1913, after some struggles he retired from the game.